leanonruthie/PWA-Text-Editor/README.md

 GIVEN my PWA application
 WHEN I open my application in visual studio code
 THEN I should see client server folder
-WHEN I run `npm run start` from the root directory THEN I find that my application should starts up my entire application without errors WHEN I run my application
+WHEN I run `npm run start` from the root directory `package.json` THEN I find that my application should starts up both my client and server WHEN I run my application
-THEN I my webpack successfully bundles up with my JavaScript files h WHEN I run the plugins in my webpack
+THEN I my webpack successfully bundles up with my JavaScript files WHEN I run the plugins in my webpack
 THEN I successfully generate the following - HTML file, service worker, and a manifest file WHEN I use next-gen JavaScript